 Memory Foam Density

 Memory foam is available in different densities, affecting the firmness and cost.
 Foam density is measured as kilograms per cubic meter.
-Sometimes it’s just kilograms.
+If you’re an up-cycler or like to repurpose sleeping accessories, this affects how hard memory foam is to cut.

 You can refer to the table below for a general reference on the different foam densities.